Social login: Security

 In March 2012, a research paper reported an extensive study on the security of social login mechanisms.
 The authors found 8 serious logic flaws in high-profile ID providers and relying party websites, such as OpenID (including Google ID and PayPal Access), Facebook, Janrain, Freelancer, FarmVille, Sears.com, etc. Because the researchers informed ID providers and the third party websites that relied on the service prior to public announcement of the discovery of the flaws, the vulnerabilities were corrected, and there have been no security breaches reported.
 This research concludes that the overall security quality of SSO deployments seems worrisome.

 Moreover, social logins are often implemented in an insecure way.
 Users, in this case, have to trust every application which implemented this feature to handle their identifier confidentially.

 Furthermore, by placing reliance on an account which is operable on many websites, social login creates a single point of failure, thus considerably augmenting the damage that would be caused were the account to be hacked.

-List of notable providers
+List of providers

-Here is a list of services (commonly social networks) that provide social login features which they encourage other websites to use.
+Here is a list of services that provide social login features which they encourage other websites to use.
+Related are federated identity login providers.